MasterScrat/Chatistics/README.md

 ## How to use it?

+There are no convenient API to access chat logs for these services.
+Instead, you will download a "dump" of all your conversations and process them to the proper format.

 ### 1. Download your chat logs

 #### Google Hangouts

 Use Google Takeout: https://accounts.google.com/ServiceLogin?service=backup

-Ask for an archive containing your chat logs.
+Request an archive containing your chat logs.
 Extract the file called `Hangouts.json` and put it in the `raw` folder of ChatShape.

 *Google switched from "Google Talk" to "Google Hangouts" mid-2013.
 You will only get your Hangouts logs.*